evanshortiss/vector2d/README.md

 ## API

 ###Vector Instance Methods
-Vectors returned by calling **Vec2D.create(x, y)** have the following methods accessible on them.
+Vectors returned by calling **Vec2D.[ObjectVector/ArrayVector/Float32Vector](x, y)** have the following methods accessible on them.
 All instance methods modify the underlying vector where appropriate.
-For example calling mulS will multiply the vector x and y components by the provided number.
-Instance methods that don't have a regular return value **multV** for example will simple return the vector itself meaning these methods can be chained.
+For example calling *multiplyByScalar* will multiply the vector x and y components by the provided number and return the updated underlying vector itself rather than a new instance.

+The benefit if this is that less objects are created and methods can be chained.

 ##### setAxes(x, y)